This year, absentee ballots are all the rage.

-On the request form, you can choose to vote absentee in just the March 10 primary, both the primary and the November 3 general election, or to become a permanent absentee voter.
+On the request form, you can choose to vote absentee in just the November 3 general election or to become a permanent absentee voter.

 Your clerk will then mail the ballot to your preferred address.
-You vote like you normally would, put the ballot in a secret envelope, and have until 8 p.m. on Election Day to return it to your clerk.
-You don't even need a stamp to mail your ballot!
+You vote like you normally would, put the ballot in a secret envelope, and return it to your clerk by Election Day.

-A lot can happen between now and primary day, including the possibility that your preferred candidate drops out of the race.
-If that happens, and you've already mailed in your ballot, fear not: you can change your vote.
+A lot can happen between now and election day.
+If you happen to change your mind, and you've already mailed in your ballot, fear not: you can change your vote.

 According to the Secretary of State's office, "The voter must sign the request and state if they would like a new absentee ballot mailed to them or if they will vote at the polls.
 This request must be received by 2 p.m. the Saturday before the election if received by mail.
 An absentee ballot may be spoiled in person at the clerk’s office until 4 p.m. the Monday prior to the election."